Data-Driven Drug Discovery Network (D4N)

 Leiden's strong expertise in life-sciences

 Leiden University together with the Bio Science Park have a strong expertise in life-sciences.
 Moreover, the informatics and mathematics department in Leiden focus in their applications on these fields.
-Moreover, the Leiden Centre of Data Science puts Leiden University in a key position for fundamental and applied research in data driven technologies.
 To exploit this synergy for the important topic of drug discovery, the D4N provides a platform where researchers from Leiden, but also external collaborators, can benefit from this unique setting.

 - Andreas Bender, Cambridge University